AlexandruGabrielBrabete/AES_encryption_withVHDL/README.md

 - AES-128 is used (128-bit key, 128-bit block size)
 - For simplicity, only encryption is implemented.
 Decryption can be added as an extension.
 - All transformations follow NIST standard FIPS 197

+## License

+This project is provided for academic and educational purposes.
+Distribution and reuse allowed with proper attribution.